sindresorhus/pify/readme.md

 #### Why can't a promisified class function access it's own context?

-Pify is unable to automatically bind a function to it's original class context.
-As a workaround, bind the promisified function to the original class instance.
+The context of a function can't easily be detected.
+As a workaround, promisify the whole class and extract the function from the result.

 ```js
 const pify = require('pify');